mrchrisjoy/redux-entity/README.md

  }
 ```

-### createInitialCollectionState
+### createInitialCollectionState(state, useCursor)
-Takes in a state object (optional), allowing you to expand the initial state.
+`state` is an object, allowing you to expand the initial state.
+`useCursor` is a boolean, allowing you to switch between standard and meta pagination.

 Returns an entity state object.